What to Expect

 Talking About What Matters

 You might wonder, “What do I even talk about?”
 The short answer: anything that feels important.
+At first, you'll direct the focus.
+As I get to know you better, I may provide suggestions and reminders that can keep us on track with topics important to you.
 That could be sleepless nights, conflict with your partner, work stress, or a vague sense of being “stuck.”

 If you’re not sure where to begin, that’s normal too.
 You don’t have to come prepared with a speech.
 I’ll guide the conversation with gentle questions, and we’ll go at a pace that works for you.
 Some days you might have a lot to share, and other days you might not know where to start.
 Both are okay.
 Therapy is about meeting you where you are.